gilmore-lab/ethical-data-sharing-w-GDPR/participant-rights.md

 What if I say no?
 -----------------

 You do not have to give permission to share your information with {NAME OF REPOSITORY}.
 You may give permission to share your data with {NAME OF REPOSITORY} but refuse permission to allow images or segments to be shown in scientific or classroom presentations.
+You may choose *not* to allow your personal data to be shared with commercial entities through {NAME OF REPOSITORY}, but permit your personal data to be shared with non-commercial entities.

 None of your choices will affect receipt of payment if offered for participation in this or future studies.

 What if I change my mind?
 -------------------------